-John (John 2015a, 2019) problematizes these issues by focusing on contexts of communication in science, especially public communication, addressing the practical context in which these questions matter.
+Some of the most interesting work problematizing these issues is by John [John, 2015a, 2019].
+John explicitly focuses on contexts of communication in science, especially public communication, solidly addressing the practical context in which these questions matter (C).
 But John's argument is not without its problems.
-John (2015a) attempts to improve AIR by restricting the consideration of IR to one's intended audience, with the aim of matching their values.
+John [2015a] "helpfully" attempts to improve AIR by restricting the consideration of IR to one's intended audience, with the aim of matching their values.
 He motivates this on the intuition that scientists cannot be held responsible for how bad actors interpret their work.
-This is a mistake; we should reject this amendment because the response of bad actors often forms part of the foreseeable consequences of assertion, i.e., foreseeable perlocutionary effects for which the speaker may be responsible (Franco 2017).
+This is a mistake; we should reject this amendment because the response of bad actors often forms part of the foreseeable consequences of assertion, i.e., foreseeable perlocutionary effects for which the speaker may be responsible [Franco, 2017].
 Likewise, we should reject the claim that by virtue of the open-endedness of the audience for scientific publications, we cannot anticipate the reaction of the audience.
-AIR only requires that we consider the foreseeable consequences of our assertions, and some reactions are clearly foreseeable.
+AIR only requires that we consider the foreseeable consequences of our assertions; and some reactions are clearly foreseeable.